-Chapter 427, F.S. requires that every five years the TDLCB and the TPO recommend a single entity to the CTD, known as the CTC, to manage the countywide TD program.
+Chapter 427, Florida Statutes requires that every five years the Polk Transportation Disadvantaged Local Coordinating Biard (TD LCB) and the Polk TPO recommend a single entity known as the Community Transportation Coordinator (CTC,) to the Commission for the Transportation Disadvantaged (CTD,) to manage the countywide TD program.
 The purpose of the Transportation Disadvantaged Program is to ensure the availability of efficient, cost-effective, and quality transportation services for TD persons.